 BROWN ROOFS

-Circus West Village has been designed to encourage bug and bird populations to use the outdoor spaces.
+The neighbourhood has been designed to encourage bug and bird populations to use the outdoor spaces.
 Various bug hotels and bird boxes have been installed in the private and public outdoor areas to provide nesting opportunities and habitat.
 The bug hotels at Circus West Village are primarily designed for solitary bees to lay their eggs and for ladybirds to hibernate in the winter.

 Over 1,000m2 of brown roofs have been created on the roofs of Circus West to provide suitable foraging habitat for the Black Redstarts, a Schedule 1 listed bird species.
 These brown roofs are planted with drought tolerant sedum and mosses, which provide the ideal habitat for invertebrates and ruderal plants.
 Pied and grey wagtails also enjoy these areas for foraging.

-CONSTRUCTION QUERIES
+COMMUNITY QUERIES